 Taylorsville UT Prenuptial Agreement

 3. The terms of the agreement should be fair, reasonable, and not unconscionable.

-4. The agreement must be executed before the marriage or civil partnership takes place.
+4. The agreement must be executed before the marriage takes place.

 Provisions That Cannot be Included

-While prenuptial agreements in Utah can cover a wide range of financial matters, there are certain provisions that cannot be included.
+While prenuptial agreements in Utah can cover a wide range of financial matters, certain provisions cannot be included.
 For example, a prenuptial agreement cannot determine child custody arrangements or child support obligations, as these decisions are made based on the best interests of the child at the time of divorce or separation.
+If child-related concerns are part of your family planning, consult with a guardianship lawyer in Taylorsville Utah for additional guidance on protecting children’s interests.

+Taylorsville UT Prenuptial Agreement